 More things to do in Chicago

-If you like our list of best hotels in Chicago, then you should also check out our selection of recommended hotels in Cincinnati or the best hotels in Detroit.
+If you like our list of the best hotels in Chicago, then you should also check out our selection of recommended hotels in Cincinnati or the best hotels in Detroit.